 About 5 or 6 years ago when my oldest son was in kindergarten or first grade, I started playing with the idea of homeschooling.
 There were many reasons for my interest in homeschooling, but I also had my reservations.
 Ernie wasn’t so crazy about the idea at first, and his main reason was his concern for me and my well-being with the added stress of having to take on schoolwork all day.

 With each year that went by, that idea tugged at my heart stronger and stronger.
-As you all may know from my Facebook post and/or Newsletter email last week, we’ve dealt with ADHD + ADD symptoms with my oldest son, and I can’t say that the schools were of any help with the situation.
+As you all may know from my Newsletter email last week, we’ve dealt with ADHD + ADD symptoms with my oldest son, and I can’t say that the schools were of any help with the situation.
 I’m not here to bash the public school system, and I don’t blame them at all, but they certainly didn’t make matters any better.
 If any of you have dealt with this, I don’t have to explain much further.
-And as mentioned in my post, I wanted to get to the bottom of the situation and do everything we could to help him.
+I wanted to get to the bottom of the situation and do everything we could to help him.

 Why was he acting this way?
 What is going on at school?
 What may be causing this?
 You know, questions like that.
 It was something I didn’t understand because I always did well in school.
 I couldn’t count how many times I’ve said, “Sit down in your desk, pay attention to the teacher, and do your work for goodness sake!
 It’s not that hard!”
 Well that’s easy to say when your temperament is naturally calm.

 His Kindergarten teacher, who I respected very much (as she was older in age and seemed to be very wise), bluntly told me during a phone conversation as I was asking her for her advice with things that I could do with him to get him to do better in class, “Well, he is a little spoiled…”